 12 - Castellina in Chianti

-Castellina in Chianti is best reached by bus number 125 which leaves from the train station.
 In the morning there is a bus at 7.35 and the next is at 11.20, but from then you will have a bus approximately every hour.
-In the afternoon there seems to be fewer busses (approximately every second hour), so remember to check the schedule beforehand.
-Read more here.
+In the afternoon there seem to be fewer buses (approximately every second hour), so remember to check the schedule beforehand.

 Enjoy your stay in Siena as well as its beautiful surroundings.